 For example, you can take 30 minutes each day and walk the floor to hear how people are doing.
 They want to be heard and seen.
 Appreciate and recognize them publicly for their good work.

 When clinicians gain competence and show promise, assign mentors who can help them climb the career ladder.

 Taking this strategic approach will optimize the learning experience and provide extra support when onboarding employees new to healthcare.
 Helping new hires acclimate to the workplace culture from day one promotes staff retention and consistent, evidence-based care.

 Putting Turnover on Notice: Reinvigorating Your Orientation Programs

 High-quality healthcare services require competent, capable, and confident clinicians and staff.
-With annual healthcare turnover estimated at 33% by the Bureau of Labor Statistics, you need to be strategic about your onboarding and new hire orientation.Download this white paper →
+With annual healthcare turnover estimated at 33% by the Bureau of Labor Statistics, you need to be strategic about your onboarding and new hire orientation.Download this research brief →